Doctor of Philosophy in English Rhetoric and CompositionMajor: ERC

 Openings in the doctoral program are limited; therefore, admission is competitive.
 All doctoral degree applicants should present the following documents:

-- Complete transcripts of previous undergraduate and graduate work;
+1. Complete official transcripts of previous undergraduate and graduate work;

 All applicants must fulfill the general requirements of the Graduate Admissions Office.
 Apply Now